Spaetzle

 This comes with a plastic scrape that helps you to push the batter through the holes.
 It’s easy to use and the one I use.

 Alternatively, you can use a potato ricer.
-You can use this multi-tool powerhouse not just as a potato ricer but as a potato masher, sweet potato masher, and even a spaetzle maker.
+This multi-tool powerhouse can also be used as a potato masher, sweet potato masher, and spaetzle maker.
+I have never used it to make Spaetzle, but others have and like it.

 The Traditional Method